YSW Team

 Claas Sandbothe

-I am an enthusiastic drummer, spoonman & DJ.
-In 2012 I came to Yiddish Summer Weimar for the first time as a participant.
+is an enthusiastic drummer, spoonman & DJ.
+In 2012, he came to Yiddish Summer Weimar for the first time as a participant.

-Besides the music, I was infected by the passion of the musicians and the team.
-And the special energy of the OMA as a lively cultural center, where exchange, knowledge transfer and jam sessions joyfully go hand in hand.
+Besides the music, Claas was infected by the passion of the musicians and the team and by the special energy of the OMA as a lively cultural center, where exchange, education, and jam sessions joyfully go hand in hand.

-Since 2018, I've been part of the production team, taking care of events and their tech equipment.
+Since 2018, he’s been part of the production team, managing events and tech equipment.

-Nowadays I also bring Klezmer music to the stage and to the people as a drummer and lecturer, e.g. at the Klezmer Orchestra Erfurt (KlezWeCan e.V.).
+Nowadays, he also brings klezmer music to the stage and to audiences as a drummer and lecturer, including with the Klezmer Orchestra Erfurt (KlezWeCan e.V.).

-Apart from that, I like to ride a cargo bike and wave a towel every now and then.
+Apart from that, Claas likes to ride a cargo bike and waves a towel every now and then.

 Photo: Shendl Copitman